Hurricane No. 1 (album)

 Hurricane #1 is the debut studio album by the British rock band Hurricane #1, released in 1997.
-It charted at number 11 in the UK album charts, and number eight in Scotland when compilations are disregarded (the album made No.17 with the compilations listed).
+It charted at number 11 in the UK album charts, and number seven in Scotland when compilations are disregarded (the album made No.17 with the compilations listed).
 The album was recorded at Lincoln's Chapel with producer Stephen Harris.
 The album was released in the US on 28 October 1997.
 The album eventually sold 100,000 copies.

 Reception

-Q magazine named it one of the best albums of 1997.
+The Guardian noted the "quality-crafted trad rock".
+The Observer labeled the album "ponderously paced retro-rock".
+Q named it one of the best albums of 1997.

 Track listing

 All songs written by Andy Bell.